-This PortNav system consist of 2 tools that can be used and assist port in planning purposes.
+This PortNav system consists of two tools that can be use and assist port in planning purposes.
 The tools are safe passage mapper and tide required calculation.
-In addition, it can plot vessel position too.
-By changing the parameter input, vessel draft, date and time (post or real time) and under keel clearance value, the depth point in the electronic chart will split the charted depth point in two colours, red and blue.
+In addition it can plot vessel position too.
+By changing the parameter input, vessel draft, date and time (post or real time) and under keel clearance value, the depth point in the electronic chart will split the charted depth point in two colors, i.e. red and blue.
 Appendix 1 shows the main menu of the whole application.

-2.1.1 Safe Passage Mapper Tools
+2.1.1 Safe Passage Mapper

-It is a tool that is capable to update sea level depths based on the current (real time) tide levels as the database of tidal prediction has been stored in the system.
-This system then map locations of the sea that has sufficient depth levels that are safe for vessels with different sizes to sail through.
+It is a tool that is capable to update sea level depths based on the current (real time) tide levels as the database of tidal prediction in stored in the system.
+This system then maps locations of the sea that has sufficient depth levels that are safe for vessels with different sizes to sail through.
 Locations with safe depth are marked as blue points and without safe depths are marked with red points.
+The charted depth values are able to change with the effect of tide prediction database, meaning that it will show the actual depth on the screen and will update every minutes.
 The flow chart of the process used for performing safe passage mapping is shown in Appendix 2.